toddy86/globalwarming/README.md

 **Data Enrichment**
 * Enriched the GSOD data by adding in the city, state and country name where the weather station is located.
 Data obtained using the Google Geocoding API, based on the lat and lon coordinates of the weather station

-**To-do List**
-* Implement navigation pane to other pages
-* Implement 5-day maximum temperature forecast page based on an machine learning algorithm to predict the temperature.
-Compare ML prediction to met office forecast
-* Implement a long-range (i.e. 20-50 year) forecast of expected global temperatures using statistical / machine learning methods
-* Host the app on heroku

 ## Challenges
 During the development of this project, there have been many technical and knowledge gap challenges which I have needed to overcome.
 These challenges have included: